-(Reproduction by the Owner of a Copy of a Work of Computer Programming; Related Matters)

-Article 47-3 (1) The owner of a copy of a work of computer programming may reproduce that work to the extent that this is found to be necessary in order for the person to execute the work on that person's own computer; provided, however, that this is not the case when the provisions of Article 113, paragraph (2) apply to the use that is made of such copies in connection with its execution.
+(Reproduction, etc. by the owner of a copy of a work of computer programming) Article 47-3 (1) The owner of a copy of a work of computer programming may reproduce or adapt that work (and may reproduce a derivative work created by means of adaptation), to the extent that this is found to be necessary in order for the person to exploit the work on that person's own computer; provided, however, that this is not the case when the provisions of Article 113, paragraph (2) apply to the use that is made of such copies in connection with such exploitation.